 How much does it cost to cycle around the world?
-Here are some tips to reduce your bicycle touring travels cost, so you can go cycling RTW for longer!
+Here are some practical bike touring tips on reducing your travel costs, so you can go cycling RTW for longer!

 Even $15 a day is too cheap, right?

 Most people who have never undertaken a long distance cycling tour before, will think that £10 or $15 dollars a day is still incredibly cheap.

 I can spend less in three months travel than some people spend on a two week vacation overseas!

 It's one of the reasons that cycling around the world appeals to me so much.
 So, how exactly can I get by on £10 a day?

 Firstly, that figure assumes that I have already bought the bike and all the kit that I need.